jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

 ### 14 Repayment obligation for New Zealand based borrowers
 (1) The repayment obligation of each New Zealand based borrower in respect of a tax year shall be the amount by which the borrower's net income for the tax year exceeds the repayment threshold multiplied by the repayment percentage.
+(2) However, if the borrower was overseas based for part of the relevant tax year, then (in calculating that borrower’s repayment obligation under subsection (1)) only the net income that the borrower derived during the period that the borrower was New Zealand based during that tax year must be taken into account.
-(2) Notwithstanding subsection (1) of this section, the repayment obligation for any tax year shall not exceed the amount of the IRD loan balance on the last day of that tax year.
+(3) Despite subsections (1) and (2), the repayment obligation for any tax year must not exceed the amount of the IRD loan balance on the last day of that tax year.

 **Returns and assessments**